danmayer/coverband/README.md

 ### Known Issues

 * __total fail__ on front end code, because of the precompiled template step basically coverage doesn't work well for `erb`, `slim`, and the like.
   * related it will try to report something, but the line numbers reported for `ERB` files are often off and aren't considered useful.
 I recommend filtering out .erb using the `config.ignore` option.
+The default configuration excludes these files
 * If you have SimpleCov filters, you need to clear them prior to generating your coverage report.
 As the filters will be applied to Coverband as well and can often filter out everything we are recording.
 * coverage doesn't show for Rails `config/application.rb` or `config/boot.rb` as they get loaded when loading the Rake environment prior to starting the `Coverage` library.